 Buckingham Palace is one of the world's few remaining working royal palaces.
 It has been open to visitors during the summer months for more than 20 years.
-Whether you're a first-timer or a palace aficionado, here's our pick of what to see when you drop into Her Majesty's residence in Central London.
+Whether you're a first-timer or a royal aficionado, here's our pick of what to see when you drop into Her Majesty's residence in central London.

 1. The State Rooms

 There are 775 rooms in Buckingham Palace including the 19 State Rooms and 78 bathrooms.
 The State Rooms are a suite of lavishly decorated public rooms in Buckingham Palace where the monarch receives, rewards and entertains her subjects and visiting dignitaries.
 Several of these rooms were used for the Royal Wedding reception for the Duke and Duchess of Cambridge (William and Kate).
 When you take a summer opening tour, it's the State Rooms that you'll see.
 These rooms are awash with sparkling candelabra, marble columns, sumptuous carpets, damask wallpaper, fine furniture, sculpture and works of art.